Case Study - How I helped reshape Europe’s largest bus network is planned - from the inside.

 Contextual interviews

-Ran 22 interviews with planners in across different regions - watching them work, not just asking about it.
+Ran 22 interviews with planners across different regions - watching them work, not just asking about it.

 Heuristic audits

-Audited all six tools a shared rubric, identifying 60+ UI inconsistencies across navigation, forms and feedback patterns.
+Audited all six tools with a shared rubric, identifying 60+ UI inconsistencies across navigation, forms and feedback patterns.

 The insight that changed everything

 Planners weren’t struggling with any single tool.
 They were struggling with the invisible space between them.
-The 14 moments where data had to be manually carried from one tool to the next.
+The dozen moments where data had to be manually carried from one tool to the next.
 That became our design target.

 The hard conversation